Brandon Wu

-Brandon Wu (born February 17, 1997) is an American professional golfer who plays on the PGA Tour.
+Brandon Wu (born February 17, 1997) is an American professional golfer who currently plays on the DP World Tour and previously competed on the PGA Tour.
 He won the 2020 Korn Ferry Tour Championship.

+Early life

+Wu was born in California and lived in the state during his early childhood.
+When he was eight, his family relocated to Beijing and he spent the next five years competing on the junior golf circuit in China.

+Wu's family moved back to the United States when he was 13, taking up residence in Scarsdale, New York.
+He attended boarding school at Deerfield Academy in Massachusetts and was on the swim team through high school.

 Amateur career

-Wu attended boarding school at Deerfield Academy in Massachusetts and was on the swim team through high school.
-He attended Stanford University 2015–2019 and played his college golf for the Stanford Cardinal men's golf team.
-In his senior year, they won the NCAA Division I Men's Golf Championship.
+He attended Stanford University from 2015 to 2019 and played his college golf for the Stanford Cardinal men's golf team.
+In his senior year, the team won the NCAA Division I Men's Golf Championship.

 Wu played in the 2019 Walker Cup and the 2019 Arnold Palmer Cup.
 He teamed with Stewart Hagestad, Emilia Migliaccio, and Rose Zhang to win the mixed team gold medal at the 2019 Pan American Games.

 Wu's individual achievements include winning the 2017 Porter Cup.
 He was a semifinalist at the 2018 Western Amateur and competed in U.S. Amateur in 2018 and again in 2019, where he was the stroke play medalist.
 He was the qualifying medalist for 2019 Open Championship and tied for 35th in 2019 U.S. Open with rounds of 71-69-71-74 (285, +1).
 Wu had to miss his graduation from Stanford because he was playing in the final round at Pebble Beach.
 He received his diploma as he walked off the 18th green.